denis911/RAG-MCP-server-for-local-Claude-desktop-app/README.md

 Inspiration is coming from here: https://www.youtube.com/watch?v=rnljvmHorQw

-And the code is taken from here: https://www.youtube.com/watch?v=W2EDdZplLcU
+FAQ data and the code is taken from here: https://www.youtube.com/watch?v=W2EDdZplLcU

 ## 🚀 Features